Evo-Forge/Essence/components/essence-stepper/README.md

 - **currentStep**: initial step `0`
 - **onContinue**: default callback `null`
 - **onBack**: default callback `null`
+- **activeColor**: default color `e-background-indigo-400`, use a background color class to change the default active color
+- **inactiveColor**: default color `e-background-grey-400`, use a background color class to change the default inactive color

 ### How to use
 ```js